perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 };
 ```
 As the Shopify tutorial says in [Step 6][11] you should now be able to run your
-application, with `docker-compose up` and hit it with the install link.`
+application, with `docker-compose up` and hit it with the install link.

 ---

 The banner image is [The shop](https://flic.kr/p/dLf7z) by
 [OiMax](https://www.flickr.com/photos/oimax), on Flickr.

 This post has been edited based on feedback from people.
 If you want to see the
 changes to this or any post on this site, it's all hosted [on github][12].

+Apparently this made it to the front page of [r/programming][13].
+I was
+notified at the same time I was told about a typo.

 [1]: https://shopify.dev/tutorials/build-a-shopify-app-with-node-and-express
 [2]: https://metacpan.org/pod/Carton